Search Results for

 The following information must be provided when creating a connection:

-• Host: the host to connect, it can be an IP address or URL.
+• Host: the host to connect to; it can be an IP address or URL.

-• AuthenticationType: the type to authenticate the connection.
+• AuthenticationType: the type used to authenticate the connection.

-• Password: the password to connect, used in case AuthenticationType is Password.
+• Password: the password to connect with; used when AuthenticationType is Password.

-• PrivateKey: the private key to connect, used in case AuthenticationType is Certificate.
+• PrivateKey: the private key to connect with; used when AuthenticationType is Certificate.

-• Passphrase: the passphrase to protect the private key, used in case AuthenticationType is Certificate.
+• Passphrase: the passphrase that protects the private key; used when AuthenticationType is Certificate.

 Installation